The Business Owner’s Policy (BOP) is a package of several common types of insurance for small businesses.

 Who needs a Business Owner’s Policy?

 Many kinds of small businesses qualify for a Business Owner’s Policy.
-In order to qualify for a BOP, your business should meet the following requirements:
+If your business has the following characteristics, you may be a good candidate for a BOP:

 - Retail stores (selling either goods or services)